 There is a lot of modern solution that can help a child with dysgraphia these days.
+The first thing should be doing dysgraphia test to be sure.
+Then, you could think of different learning approaches.
 For example, traditional schooling might be not the best option for such cases.

 Finding an Individualized Education Program (IEP) could be a great way to go for.
 If such programs are not available in your locality, going for the homeschooling is great too.

 Even some schools allow oral examinations for special cases.
 In no way, you should think that your kid cannot get the benefit of higher education as there are numerous examples of people getting college and university education despite having dysgraphia or dyslexia.